TUSCAN WATER DISTRICT, IN BLACK, IS A TROJAN HORSE FOR OUTSIDE INTERESTS TO SEIZE OUR GROUNDWATER.

 –DEBRA LUCERO

-Lucero was alarmed from the beginning at the stealth and lack of transparency she observed in the TWD's creation and promotion to the public from the very beginning.
+Lucero was alarmed from the beginning at the stealth and lack of transparency she observed in the TWD's creation and promotion to the public.
 It seems Paul Gosselin, then the Butte County Water Conservation & Resource Department Director, made a presentation to TWD-supporting groups, behind closed doors and with no public notice, on how to use the Local Area Formation (LAFCo) process to deal with state sustainability law – and apparently, also to intentionally evade it.

 Gosselin, who came to Butte County from Sacramento a dozen or so years ago to lead its Department of Water Resources and Conservation, returned there in 2021 well-connected to our area's water pumpers, who would need expensive public infrastructure to keep growing thirsty crops if pumping were restricted.
 He is now the Deputy Director of Groundwater Management for the State of California.
 In August, 2023, this agency approved 10 Groundwater Sustainability Plans statewide several months earlier than it needed to (deadline was January 2024).
 Three of those approved plans were for the Wyandotte, Butte, and Vina Sub-basins, all in Butte County.
 Tuscan Water District is to overlay the western half of the Vina.